PhilipYip1988/Fedora/oobe_setup.md

 ### Setup

+The Fedora Boot Entry on the Internal Drive should take precedence over the Boot Entry on the Fedora Bootable USB and the Start Setup screen should display.

-If the Setup does not show, you ahve booted using the Live USB.
-Go to the Power Menu and then Power Off.
-Then Power Off the PC, remove the Bootable USB and retry:
+If the Install screen previously seen displays instead, you have booted using the Live USB again.
+If this happens go to the Power Menu and then Power Off.
+Then Power Off the PC, remove the Bootable USB and power up your PC.

+Select Start Setup:

 <img src="./images/oobe_setup/img_003.png" alt="img_003" width="400"/>